Fields in Trust Cymru

 Fields in Trust Cymru Committee

 Fields in Trust Cymru is supported and advised by a Welsh Committee.
-The members are Brynmor Williams, JR Jones, Dr Lynne Spackman, Geraint Williams and Robin Williams.
+The members are Brynmor Williams (Chairman), JR Jones, John Ridgewell, Aled Roberts, David Roberts, Dr Lynne Spackman, John Whalley, Geraint Williams and Robin Williams.

 Fields in Trust Cymru Champions